Warren calls out 'corruption, pure and simple' during Dubuque campaign event

 U.S. Sen. Elizabeth Warren, D-Mass., is known for having a plan for everything.

-Those policy platforms often are complex, the Democratic presidential candidate admitted during a Dubuque campaign event tonight.
+Those policy platforms often are complex, the Democratic presidential candidate admitted during a Dubuque campaign event Saturday night.
 But from a broad perspective, her goals are fairly simple.

 “Let me just give you a sample of it,” Warren said at the Grand River Center.
 “End lobbying as we know it.
 Block the revolving door between Wall Street and Washington.
 (And if) you really want to hose out some corruption in Washington, make every single person who runs for public office put out their tax returns online.”